apples/cpp-tutorial/chapter2.md

 hence the name.
 This means it's twice as precise.

-There is no signifigant performance difference between `float` and `double`, so `double` is the recommended floating point type.
+There is usually no signifigant performance difference between `float` and `double`, so `double` is the recommended floating point type.